dgaydukov/cert-ocpjp11/files/java21/ocpjp21.md

   * `-Xms` - set initial heap size
   * `-Xmx` - set max heap size, example `java -Xms1024 -Xmx2048m app.jar` - set heap size of 1GB and up to 2GB
 * type - refers to class/enum/interface/record or any primitive type, basically any variable is a type.
 2 types exists: reference type and primitive type
-* `import` keyword - doesn't import anything, it jus help user to avoid FQCN (fully qualified class name) to use in the code, so to keep code cleaner and shorter.
+* `import` keyword - doesn't import anything, it helps user to avoid FQCN (fully qualified class name) to use in the code, so to keep code cleaner and shorter.
 Yet under-the-hood java uses import statements as FQCN if you declare just class names in java code.
 That's why you can have duplicate imports and there is no error, because no import happens, all import statements are just declarations
 * there is no subpackage concept, if you do `import com.java.*` it will import only all classes, not all subpackages, so `import com.java.*.*` is invalid statement. you can't import package/class that doesn't exist
 * java expect project structure to map to package name, so when you compile with `javac` use `-d` option - it will direct compiler to create directory structure based on package names
 * if you have multiple java files and need to compile, first you need to compile independent class and then dependent.
 But you can pass all classes to compiler, and it would decide on dependency itself.
 You can call `javac -d .
 A.java B.java C.java` - compiler would compile all off them.
 Even simpler solution is `javac -d . *.java`